Densaugeo/base64_arduino/README.md

 ## Details

-Uses common web conventions - '+' for 62, '/' for 63, '=' for padding.
+By default, uses common web conventions - '+' for 62, '/' for 63, '=' for padding.
+Optionally, define the `BASE64_URL` macro to follow RFC 4648 §5 for filesystem/URL safe output ('-' for 62 and '_' for 63).
 Note that invalid base64 characters are interpreted as padding.

 Can be compiled as C, uses .*pp extensions because it is usually used in C++ projects and is tested for C++.